 Only 38.4% of participants with 12-month clinician-identified depression met the 12-month MDE criteria.
 Older adults were less likely than younger adults to meet the criteria - only 14.3% of those 65 years old or older met the criteria, whereas participants with more education and those with poorer overall health were more likely to meet the criteria.
 Participants who did not meet the 12-month MDE criteria reported less distress and impairment in role functioning and used fewer services.
 A majority of both groups, however, were prescribed and used psychiatric medications.
+Conclusions:

 Depression overdiagnosis and overtreatment is common in community settings in the USA.
 There is a need for improved targeting of diagnosis and treatments of depression and other mental disorders in these settings.

 - Cepoiu M, McCusker J, Cole MG, Sewitch M, Belzile E, Ciampi A: Recognition of depression by non-psychiatric physicians - A systematic literature review and meta-analysis.
 J Gen Intern Med 2008;23:25-36.